smitpi/CTXCloudApi/docs/docs/Get-CTXAPI_ConfigAudit.md

 ```

 ### -Export
-In what format to export the reports
+In what format to export the reports.

 ```yaml
 Type: String